adgarnier/card_game/README.md

 - 🎮 Arcade-style controls
 - 💥 Increasing difficulty over time

----

 ### 3. **Drinking Game**
 Match a growing sequence of beer images in the correct order.
 The pace quickens, testing both memory and reflexes.

 - 🍺 Match beer icons in sequence
 - ⚡ Gameplay speeds up as you progress
-- 🎩 Optional fish hat for added flair
+- 🎩 Randomized fish hat for added flair

----

 ### 4. **Duck Duck Goose**
 A fast-paced reflex game—shoot birds in the correct sequence.
 One wrong hit, and it’s game over!